moleculerjs/site/source/docs/install.md

 ### Install Moleculer

-You can install Moleculer with npm or yarn.
+You can install Moleculer with npm

 ``` bash
 $ npm install moleculer --save
 ```
-or
+or with yarn
 ```
 $ yarn add moleculer
 ```